 It is also for the art enthusiast who looks for cultural masterpieces in every city he visits.

-Los Angeles is for the foodie in everyone of us, bringing in a feast of multicultural delicacies to the table.
+Los Angeles is for the foodie in every one of us, bringing in a feast of multicultural delicacies to the table.

-Nevertheless, is Los Angeles California still worth a visit?
+Is Los Angeles California worth a visit?

-It is – and always will be.
+Yes, it is – and always will be.
 Here is our ultimate list of best things to do in LA.

 1. Things to do in LA – Santa Monica Beach